Who are Martens? Do they harm us!!

 Rodrepel™ is a non-toxic, non-hazardous and environmentally safe anti-rodent additive for masterbatches specially developed for a range of polymeric and coating applications.
 It is also effective in case the target species is birds and other animals.
 This product works on the mechanism of repellency.
 It does not kill the target species, and also does not affect the application it is used in.
 It is available in masterbatches, liquid concentrate or lacquer form.

-It does not affect the humans coming in contact with the application they are incorporated in.
-Thus being Nontoxic.
+The product does not affect the humans coming into contact with the application.

 And moreover, last but not the least, it does not kill the animal but only repels them.
 Thus it is ECO-FRIENDLY.